Oleksandr Hereha: Early life and career

 Oleksandr Volodymyrovych Hereha was born on 27 June 1967 in Horodok, Khmelnytskyi Oblast, in what was then the Ukrainian Soviet Socialist Republic.
 His parents were factory workers.
 From 1984 to 1985, he served in the Soviet Army, and he subsequently studied at the Khmelnytskyi Cooperative Technical School from 1987 to 1990 before graduating from the Lviv University of Trade and Economics with a specialisation in organisational and administrative management.

 Business career

 Hereha began working as a schoolboy, working at the local bread factory and sovkhoz on school holidays.
 In 1991, he founded a ceramic tiling and plumbing fixture service, before opening a retail store in 1996.

+In 2003, Hereha and his wife Halyna founded Epicentr K LLC, which later became Ukraine's largest chain of construction and household hypermarkets, Epicenter.
+The first store of the chain was opened in 2005 on Bratislavska Street in Kyiv.
+From 2003 to October 2012, he headed the Epicenter K Limited Liability Company.

+In 2013, Epicenter K LLC acquired a controlling stake in Nova Liniya construction supermarkets.
+In the same year, the Kalynivka logistics complex was acquired.
+In July 2015, the newly built Kalynivka customs terminal was opened on its basis.